Israel deports child sex abuse suspect to Australia: ministry - RFI

 Since then, it said, "there is no proceeding that the appellant has not taken" to prevent her extradition, including on grounds of mental illness.

-Israeli daily Haaretz on Monday quoted the Zionist Federation of Australia's Jeremy Leibler as criticising the delay.
+Israeli daily Haaretz quoted the Zionist Federation of Australia's chief, Jeremy Leibler, as criticising the delay.

 "While it's a relief that Israel’s justice system has finally prevailed, the time and process that resulted in these delays are completely unacceptable."